isomerpages/mci-m3-old/_who-we-are/2-about-logo.md

 ---
-layout: leftnav-page-content
-title: About M³ Logo
+title: 'About M³ Logo'
 permalink: /who-we-are/about-logo/
-breadcrumb: About M³ Logo
+breadcrumb: 'About M³ Logo'
-collection_name: who-we-are

 ---

 ![M3 Vertical Logos with Tagline in English and Malay](/images/m3-logo-vert.png)